-Below are some strategies recommended by therapists who have worked with clients to restore their motivation during severe depression.
-Most of these solutions focus on incremental steps, so change is more manageable and easier to commit to.
+Below are some strategies recommended by mental health professionals who have worked with clients to restore their motivation during severe depression.
+These solutions focus on incremental steps combined with physical activity, so change is more manageable and easier to commit to.

 Setting Up Small Goals and Rewards

-When depression drains your motivation, you have to work to create new incentive to replace what existed naturally before your mental health deteriorated.
+When depression symptoms drain your motivation, you have to work to create new incentives to replace what existed naturally before your mental health deteriorates.
 This starts with setting small goals.

-For example, Talkspace therapist Melissa Moreno recommended setting the simple goal of going grocery shopping.
-If you succeed in that, reward yourself by cooking your favorite meal or watching an episode of the latest TV show.
+For example, Talkspace therapist Melissa Moreno recommends setting the simple goal of going grocery shopping.
+If you succeed in that, reward yourself by cooking your favorite meal or watching an episode of a favorite TV show.
 This process of small accomplishments and rewards will help restore your motivation.

 Remember Your Life Before Depression

-Before the depression set in, what did you enjoy doing?
+Before the depressive symptoms set in, what did you enjoy doing?
 Write these items down as they come to mind.
-Then rank them in terms of what you are able to accomplish, from most to least difficult.
-Until you have more energy and motivation, it’s best to start with those you can easily complete.
-Then think about what steps you can take to get back into a routine that includes these tasks or activities.
+Then rank them in terms of what you can accomplish, from most to least difficult.
+Until you have a higher energy level and more motivation, it’s best to start with those you can easily complete.
+Then think about what steps you can take to get back into a routine that includes these everyday tasks or activities.

 Therapist Erika Martinez implemented this strategy successfully by helping one of her clients get back into volunteering.
-During therapy he discussed how he used to enjoy volunteering at a homeless shelter.
-His next step was calling the homeless shelter, then setting a start date for the volunteering, then showing up.
+During one of his psychological therapy sessions, he discussed how he used to enjoy volunteering at a homeless shelter.
+His next step was calling the homeless shelter, setting a start date for the volunteering, then showing up.
 The momentum — and motivation — built from there.